 An FT290R Mark I on VHF and an Icom IC-505 on 6 metres form the backbone of my "other" portable equipment.
 Portable antenna's consist of an end fed zeppelin, inverted vee (40m), 4 element beam for 2m, 5 element UHF beam, portable 2 element beam for 6m and a Diamond VHF/UHF vertical.
 The IC505 has been in service in the mobile recently and the 290R travels with me on working trips.
 I have also recently acquired a PAR loop for 6m and one for 2m.
 These have proved to be compact and lightweight for portable work and as a consequence the Diamond antenna is now a standby.

 I have been actively participating in SOTA since 2013 as a Chaser and Activator.
 I have achieved 1000 chaser points + and have the Shack Sloth award.
 This has been a challenging award to obtain, mainly on HF and from the home location where noise levels on 40m are particularly high.
 Now my focus is on achieving the Mountain Goat award, which will be tougher and take a lot longer.
 I have now reached over 75 activator points and I estimate with work and family duties it will take me at least 5 years to achieve the Mountain Goat award.
 It will be worth the effort.
-In 2015 I have set a goal of activating at least 15 SOTA peaks in the year.
+In 2015 I set a goal of activitating at least 15 SOTA sites, which was achieved.
+Sadly in 2016 I have only activated 2 however with kind weather in the next few months portable ops will again come to the fore.